-- Identify other names by which the Qur'an is known - explain the meanings of these names - Know the spiritual significance of these names to Muslims
+- identify other names by which the Qur'ān is known; - explain meanings of these names; and - discuss the spiritual significance of these names to Muslims.

-3.1 Meaning of Qur'an
+1.3 Meaning of Qur'ān

-Qur'an is from the Arabic word qara'a, i.e. 'to read'.
-The word Qur'an means what is to be read.
+Qur'ān is from the Arabic word qara'a, i.e. 'to read'.
+The word Qur'ān means what is to be read.
 In other words, by its meaning, the book we are studying in this unit is the one meant to be read either individually or collectively from time to time.
-No wonder, therefore that the Qur'an has become a source of competition among the young and the old who are always eager to out-do each other in the art of reading the Qur'an.
+No wonder, therefore that the Qur'ān has become a source of competition among the young and the old who are always eager to out-do each other in the art of reading the Qur'ān.

-The angel Jibril as mentioned in Unit 2 began the revelation of the Qur'an with a command "Read".
-This is very significant because right from inception, the book was to be often repeated verses.
-But we should know that reading the Qur'an is an effort that requires certain etiquettes or decorum.
-Those to read the book, the place, the manner and but we should know that reading the Qur'an is an effort that requires certain comportment all must follow certain guidelines.
-The proper reading of the Qur'an requires a special skill known as IlmTajwid, i.e. The science of recitation.
+The angel Jibril as mentioned in unit 2 began the revelation of the Qur'ān with a command "Read".
+This is very significant because right from inception, the book was to be often repeated verse by verse.

+But we should know that reading the Qur'ān is an effort that requires certain etiquettes or decorum.
+Those to read the book, the place, the manner and comportment all must follow certain guidelines.
+The proper reading of the Qur'ān requires a special skill known as 'Ilm Tajwīd, i.e. The science of recitation.
 This skill provides a proper pronunciation of some letters, the mode of recitation as well as observance of some rules in the book.

-Explain the meaning of Qur'an
+1. Explain the meaning of Qur'an.